brightcove/react-player-loader/README.md

 ```

 ## Options
-See the [player loader page](https://github.com/brightcove/player-loader#parameters) for individual options.
-There are three caveats.
+See the [player loader page](https://github.com/brightcove/player-loader#parameters) for most options.
+There are four differences
 1. We cannot export the promise easily, so you will have to use the `onSuccess` and `onFailure` callbacks
 2. If you don't provide an `onFailure` callback the failure will be handle by throwing an error
-2. We need to use `refNode` and `refNodeInsert` internally, so those options will not be used if passed in.
+3. We need to use `refNode` and `refNodeInsert` internally, so those options will not be used if passed in.
+4. We allow a `baseUrl` string option, so that the baseUrl can be changed.
+Player loader makes you use `setBaseUrl()` which you won't have access to.

 ### View the Demo
 1. clone the repo
 2. move into the repo
 3. run `npm i`
-4. edit index.html and change `REPLACE_ME` for the `accountId` to something valid
-5. run `npm run start`
+4. run `npm run start`
-6. Navigate to `http://localhost:9999` in the browser
+5. Navigate to `http://localhost:9999` in the browser

 [react]: https://www.npmjs.com/package/react
 [react-dom]: https://www.npmjs.com/package/react-dom